A weekend escape to Nafplio — Greece's most beautiful small city

 Epidaurus is 45 minutes away.
 The 4th-century BC theatre there is the best-preserved ancient theatre in Greece — 14,000-seat capacity, perfect acoustics (the drop-a-coin-in-the-centre demonstration still works), and a setting among pine trees that makes the whole site feel isolated from ordinary time.
 During the summer theatre festival, performances here are genuinely extraordinary.

 The Nafplio, Mycenae and Epidaurus small-group tour from Athens covers all three sites in a single structured day — a very efficient option if you’re short on time or prefer guided context for sites of this complexity.
+Our Nafplio, Mycenae and Epidaurus day trip guide breaks the logistics down further if you’d rather arrange it yourself, and the Ancient Corinth day trip guide covers the Corinth Canal stop most drivers pass on the way down.

 How the weekend lands